CSCfi/helm-charts/charts/mlflow/README.md

 ```

 **It is highly recommended to use our other services (Pukki and Allas) in a production environment.**

+If, for some reasons, the Rahti2 node crashes while you have PostgreSQL and MinIO running, it can cause disruptions and corruption in your database.
+Pukki also has automatic backups for your databases.

 ## Project status